indeedeng/iwf/gen/iwfidl/docs/WorkflowGetDataObjectsRequest.md

 `func (o *WorkflowGetDataObjectsRequest) HasKeys() bool`

 HasKeys returns a boolean if a field has been set.

+### GetIncludeLargeDataObjects

+`func (o *WorkflowGetDataObjectsRequest) GetIncludeLargeDataObjects() bool`

+GetIncludeLargeDataObjects returns the IncludeLargeDataObjects field if non-nil, zero value otherwise.

+### GetIncludeLargeDataObjectsOk

+`func (o *WorkflowGetDataObjectsRequest) GetIncludeLargeDataObjectsOk() (*bool, bool)`

+GetIncludeLargeDataObjectsOk returns a tuple with the IncludeLargeDataObjects field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeLargeDataObjects

+`func (o *WorkflowGetDataObjectsRequest) SetIncludeLargeDataObjects(v bool)`

+SetIncludeLargeDataObjects sets IncludeLargeDataObjects field to given value.

+### HasIncludeLargeDataObjects

+`func (o *WorkflowGetDataObjectsRequest) HasIncludeLargeDataObjects() bool`

+HasIncludeLargeDataObjects returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)